 - Alcohol – acute attacks of gout are often precipitated by overindulgence in alcohol

 - Dietary purines – eating foods rich in purines (meat, fish, fish roes) can cause an attack

 - Starvation or very-low-energy diets – blood urate levels rise dramatically when body proteins are broken down due to starvation or very low energy intake

 - Kidney disease – any disease, such as chronic renal failure, which prevents the kidneys from functioning properly and excreting sufficient urate can cause gout

 - Other diseases – diseases such as leukaemia or psoriasis can cause increases in urate production

-- Drugs – chemical compounds which decrease the excretion of urates, such as the so-called thiazide diuretics, can cause a gout attack
+- Drugs – chemical compounds which decrease the excretion of urates, such as the so-called thiazide diuretics used to treat hypertension and edema, can cause a gout attack